sklarow/cypress-tests-serverest/README.md

 # Cypress Tests for Serverest

 This repository contains automated tests for the Serverest application using [Cypress](https://www.cypress.io/).
-The test suite includes both API and UI (frontend) tests, structured for ease of execution and maintenance, the project also have some [Lint](https://en.wikipedia.org/wiki/Lint_(software)) and [Docker](https://www.docker.com/) support...
+The test suite includes both API and UI (frontend) tests, structured for ease of execution and maintenance, the project also have some [Lint](https://en.wikipedia.org/wiki/Lint_(software)), [Allure Report](https://allurereport.org/docs/cypress/) and [Docker](https://www.docker.com/) support...

 Since this is just an exercise on a [App I Don't Control](https://docs.cypress.io/app/end-to-end-testing/writing-your-first-end-to-end-test#Testing-Apps-You-Dont-Control), not all the best practices was applied and the code have some anti-patterns, some of them are addressed in the [TODO](#todo)